papivot/velero-on-azure-onprem/README.md

 ```

-1. Restore from the backup that was created previously.
+1. Restore from the backup that was created previously on the source cluster.
 ```
 $ velero restore create --from-backup nginx-backup